Data-conforming data-driven control: avoiding premature generalizations beyond data: Numerical simulations

+Notice that the increase of $\gamma'$ in the previous example and $\gamma$ in the above one produces a controller closer to $K_0$.
+A\MPar{16} fundamental difference, however, between the designed controllers and $K_0$, is that the designed controllers are functions of $\gamma$ or $\gamma'$, which control the importance assigned to the distributional shifts penalty.
+By tuning $\gamma$ or $\gamma'$, the new controller is adjusted in a way respecting our distributional shift preferences, allowing for cautious and systematic change in the closed-loop behavior.
+On the other hand, $K_0$ is a constant (and in a general scenario, $\kappa_0$ may require intervention and strict experimental settings, as in Remark~\ref{remark:kappa_0}).

 We note that in all of these simulations, none of the tested problems returned any feasibility issues.
-Moreover, the computation time of each problem (about six milliseconds for Problem~\ref{prob:State-Input Data-Conforming-CE-LQR} on an Apple M1 Max MacBook Pro with 64 GB or RAMs) is comparable to solving a standard LQR problem.
+Moreover, the computation time of each problem (about six milliseconds for Problem~\ref{prob:State-Input Data-Conforming-CE-LQR} on an Apple M1 Max MacBook Pro with 64 GB or RAMs) is\MPar{9c} comparable to solving a standard LQR problem (both have computational complexity $\mathcal{O}(r_x^3)$).